 In order to confirm attendance at Coker College, international students are required to pay the \$150 room key deposit that is required of all students.
-Additionally, all international students are required to submit a one-time \$500.00 deposit to be used as an emergency fund for the student while attending Coker.
+Additionally, all international students will be charged a one time fee of \$500.00 to be used as an emergency fund for the student while attending Coker.
 This fee will be included in the first semester charges.
 All unused emergency funds will be refunded to the student upon completion of studies.
 In each semester of enrollment, international students are also required to pay a \$100 administrative fee to assist with orientation and transportation.